cpfaff/rbefdata_paper/paper/rbefdata.md

-ontologies in ecology is discussed controversially (cite xxx) and it is argued that they can be a huge benefit, but it is hard to set up a sophisticated ontology covering all necessary terms and relation of a highly complex research domains (cite xxx).
+ontologies in ecology is discussed controversially (cite xxx) and it is argued that they can be a huge benefit, but it is hard to set up a sophisticated ontology covering all necessary terms and relation of a highly complex research domain (cite xxx).

 We recently started to develop an ontology using a `tematres` .The formalization we develop will be based on the knowledge used in biodiversity ecosystem functioning research.
-The `BEFdata` portal will get a semantical tagging feature that will allow data owners to to tag data fine granular on data column level.
-Using the same formalized knowledge from the ontology we will be able to provide smart merging and transformation features within the `rbefdata` package that help researchers to merge dataset semi automatic.
+The `BEFdata` portal will get a semantical tagging feature that will allow data owners to tag data fine granular ?? on data column level.
+Using the same formalized knowledge from the ontology we will be able to provide smart merging and transformation features within the `rbefdata` package that help researchers to merge datasets semi automatic.

-While data storage and description is almost the same for all kind of data the effective interlinking of data via an ontology requires the development of a common terminology all contributing scientist of project accept and not only use but help do develop and discuss it.
-The future goal on ontologies is of course the development of domain ontologies that can be interlinked and
+While data storage and description is almost the same for all kind of data the effective interlinking of data via an ontology requires the development of a common terminology.
+The terminology should not only be accepted but used, developped and discussed by all contributing scientist of the project.
+The future goal on ontologies is of course the development of domain ontologies that can be interlinked to an overarching ontology.
+Thus, collaborative ontology engineering approaches like `ontoverse` (Zoulfa El Jerroudi et al. 2008) or `tematres` are highly valuable as they not only help to set up ontologies but also to develop and maintain them over time even if the researchers change that contribute to it.

-overarching ontology

-Thus collaborative ontology
-engineering approaches like `ontoverse` (Zoulfa El Jerroudi et al. 2008) or `tematres` are highly valuable as the not only help to set up ontologies but also to develop and maintain them over time even if the researchers change that contribute to it.